michaelobed/get-rekt-cch/README.md

 ## Okay yeah great don't care I want to play! 😆
 Alright, alright!
 See the _Releases_ heading on the right?
-Click on the latest release, then under _Assets_, choose the ZIP folder that's right for you (win for Windows, mac for Mac, obviously).
+Click on the latest release **which is v1.0b**, then under _Assets_, choose the ZIP folder that's right for you (win for Windows, mac for Mac, obviously).
 Download, unzip and you're ready to play!

 ## How it work doe? 🤔
 Almost every computer has a way of displaying text in a little window called a console.
 This just uses that combined with some (hopefully) clever game logic to do its thing.